 Higher MERV ratings, like those in the 10–12 range, are capable of capturing much smaller particles like some bacteria cells.
 There are MERV ratings even higher than that, but they are generally only used for environments like surgical rooms, and are often overkill for residential environments.

-If you’d like to know more about our other indoor air quality options in Waterbury, Bristol, Torrington and Greater Waterbury or schedule your estimate, just call Pelletier Mechanical Services, LLC today or click below.
+If you’d like to know more about our other indoor air quality options in Waterbury, Bristol, Torrington, Litchfield and Greater Waterbury or schedule your estimate, just call Pelletier Mechanical Services, LLC today or click below.